ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 load of incremental updates.

 Load balancing of TIPS views can either be achieved at the application layer or at the infrastructure layer.
-For example, an ALTO server may set the
-<tips-view-host> to different subdomains to distribute TIPS views, or simply use
-the same host of the TIPS service and rely on load balancers to distribute the load.
+For example, an ALTO server may set `<tips-view-host>` to different subdomains to distribute TIPS views, or simply use the same host of the TIPS service and rely on load balancers to distribute the load.

 TIPS allow clients to make concurrent pulls of the incremental updates potentially through different HTTP connections.
 As a